aether-lang-org/mquickjs-port/README.md

   - a 31 bit integer (1 bit tag)

-  - a single unicode codepoint (hence a string of one or two UCS-2 characters)
+  - a single unicode codepoint (hence a string of one or two 16 bit code units)

   - a 64 bit floating point numbers with a small exponent with 64 bit CPU words